-Rafael Augusto Avella Peña is interested in working on the organization of the job.
-They enjoy, indeed, setting rules and standards in order to complete a project.
-They could be frustrated beginning an activity without having previously defined a plan to follow.
+Rafael Augusto Avella Peña is interested in working on the organisation of the job.
+He enjoys, indeed, setting rules and standards in order to complete a project.
+He could be frustrated beginning an activity without having previously defined a plan to follow.

-Rafael Augusto Avella Peña is a manager who challenges people and gives clear instructions.
-They are driven by results and set high standards.
-They're interested in results above all else, even if they know the path there is difficult and challenging, and this is the spirit they want to inspire in their teams.
+Rafael Augusto Avella Peña is a manager who challenges others while providing clear directives.
+He is driven by results and sets high standards.
+He's interested in results above all else, even when he knows the path to achieving them is difficult and demanding.
+He strives to inspire that same spirit in his team.

 Rafael Augusto Avella Peña blossoms in a structured environment centered on results.
 Developing in a work context with principles and rules to follow suits them perfectly.
 Indeed, they need to know what is allowed or not to set themselves reliable standards on which to rely.
 They like observing that everything is in place to optimize work and guarantee the attainment of goals.
 They seek, indeed, a context that judges people, before anything else, on this accomplishments and their capacity to be role-models.
 In this sense, a competitive culture is a driving force for them because it provides them with clear rules to follow and specific objectives to attain.

 Capacity to comprehend new and strategic subjects.